mcshayla/startup/README.md

 I used JavaScript to make the application iteractive and active.
 - **Login** - I have a placeholder for a username and password.
 The username and password is stored in local storage and if there is input you are taken to the habits page.
 Support/placeholder for future login.
 - **Database Data** - On the habits page, input is taken and stored in local storage and displayed once the button is hit.
 The application displays a progress bar, habit, and number representing progress.
 The data of progress on habits is stored locally to be shown on another page.
 - **WebSocket** - The username, habit, and progress(streak) for each set of input that is marked "public" is stored and then placed in a table on the public page.
-If it is the same habit, the instance with the most progress is shown on the public page.
+If it is the same habit, it is not repeated.
 This will use future websocket.
 - **Application Logic** - Once the progress bars are displayed, the user can click to increase the progress on a habit.
 You can visually see the bar increase as you work on your habit.